kjanat/slimacademy/ARCHITECTURE.md

 Each writer consumes the event stream and generates the corresponding output format.
 The writers are designed to be independent of each other, which allows for concurrent processing of multiple output formats.

-## Concurrency
+## Writer Registry and Concurrency

+The `internal/writers/registry.go` file provides a modernized mechanism for concurrently processing multiple output formats.
+The new system includes:

+*   **Auto-Registration**: Writers automatically register themselves via `init()` functions
+*   **WriterV2 Interface**: Enhanced interface with error handling, statistics, and proper resource management
+*   **MultiWriter**: Context-aware concurrent processing with error propagation
+*   **Shared Stack Logic**: Common structural stack management for tables, lists, and formatting in `stack.go`

-The `internal/exporters/multi.go` file provides a mechanism for concurrently processing multiple output formats.
-The `MultiExporter` struct takes a list of writers and an event stream, and it concurrently feeds the events to each writer.
-This allows for efficient generation of multiple output formats from a single input source.
+The registry system takes registered writers and an event stream, concurrently feeding events to each writer through the MultiWriter implementation.
+This allows for efficient generation of multiple output formats from a single input source with proper error handling and observability.

 ## Configuration